-One of the factors that is often quoted - also in the official documents of International bodies - as an essential component of knowledge that enters in a more or less direct way in productive mechanisms, is that of the so-called "tacit knowledge".
-In a report of 1996 concerning the knowledgebased economy, it is stressed the importance of tacit knowledge, for it possesses "the skills to use and adapt codified knowledge, which underlines the importance of continuous learning by individuals and firms.
-In the knowledge-based economy, innovation is driven by the interaction of producers and users in the exchange of both codified and tacit knowledge" (OECD 1996, p.
+One of the factors that is often quoted - also in the official documents of International bodies - as an essential component of knowledge that enters in a more or less direct way in productive mechanisms, is that of the so-called "tacit knowledge" (see e.g. OECD 1996, p.
 7).
-In particular - as we have seen (§ 0.4) - a classification of the different kinds of knowledge was carried out (know-what, know-why, know-how, and the know-who).
+In particular - as we have seen (\S 0.4) - a classification of the different kinds of knowledge was carried out (know-what, know-why, know-how, and the know-who).
 These concepts have also been taken up in the OECD documents: the report on the NIS maintains that for a fluid innovative process between companies, universities and research institutions to take place, "both tacit knowledge, or know-how exchanged through informal channels, and codified knowledge, or information codified in publications, patents and other sources, are important" (OECD 1997, p.
 3).
 Tacit knowledge can be identified as that set of cognitive practices that everyone has, that goes everywhere with us since it cannot be completely codified in scientific manuals and articles: it is our general approach to innovation, competence in resolving problems, the ability to localize and identify relevant information and access research networks; in brief, a set of "skills" and "adaptive ability" that are "largely determined by the qualifications, overall tacit knowledge and mobility of the labour force" (ib., p.
 18).
 These concepts are taken up again in subsequent documents (OECD 2004, pp. 18-20; OECD 2005, p.
 9) and are also linked to the concept of expertise, regarding which it is stated that the "the tacit knowledge embodied in people can be multiplied through interaction and transfer of expertise" (OECD 1999, p.
 65).